bonyadmitr/HideKeyboardTapGestureManager/README.md

 # HideKeyboardTapGestureManager

 Use https://github.com/bonyadmitr/KeyboardHideManager.
-This one is depricated and will be deleted soon.
+This one is deprecated and will be deleted soon.

 ![Icon](Resources/keyboard_icon.png)